Skip to main content

 Over the years, the organisation grew and changed, through funding grants and capital projects, locations and directors, evolving and expanding to get to the gallery building we have on Brown Street today.

-The space is held together with a gentle soundscape recorded at dusk outside Site Gallery’s front door – groaning buses and car door slammings, but also the natural phenomenon of a flock of pied wagtails who roost in the undulating hedge on the other side of the street.
+The space was held together with a gentle soundscape recorded at dusk outside Site Gallery’s front door – groaning buses and car door slammings, but also the natural phenomenon of a flock of pied wagtails who roost in the undulating hedge on the other side of the street.

 Image credit: approx. 1986, AutoWays building.
 Site Gallery archive.